Everyone's Asking For A "Deconstructed" French Manicure — Here's What It Is

 Abstract French

 An abstract French manicure speaks to the curvature at the tip of the nail.
 Instead of a slightly-rounded tip that mirrors the shape of the nail bed, as in a traditional French manicure, the line might be squiggly or two-toned, like this example by Brush.
-She uses two Chanel polishes, Diva (the red-pink) and Immortelle (lavender purple).
+She uses two Chanel polishes, Diva, £29, and Immortelle, £29).

 Snake-print French